laravel/docs/middleware.md

 The `$middleware` object provided to the `withMiddleware` closure is an instance of `Illuminate\Foundation\Configuration\Middleware` and is responsible for managing the middleware assigned to your application's routes.
 The `append` method adds the middleware to the end of the list of global middleware.
 If you would like to add a middleware to the beginning of the list, you should use the `prepend` method.

+<a name="manually-managing-laravels-default-global-middleware"></a>
+#### Manually Managing Laravel's Default Global Middleware

-If you would like to manage global middleware manually, you can fully rewrite predefined ones with `use` method.
-The code snippet below contain all predefined middleware, so you can change them, as you would like to:
+If you would like to manage Laravel's global middleware stack manually, you may provide Laravel's default stack of global middleware to the `use` method.
+Then, you may adjust the default middleware stack as necessary:

     ->withMiddleware(function (Middleware $middleware) {
         $middleware->use([